Mobile App Development Lifecycle: Key Phases and Management Tips

-Application implementation is one of the most important components of a project’s success. here, it is important to choose a technology that will provide the best experience for developers and will stay current during the whole mobile app lifecycle.
-What’s more, the choice of a cross-platform technology like React Native or Xamarin will cut the development time and cost defining the time to market of an app.
-For this purpose, top mobile app development companies use cross-platform technologies and code for various operational systems at the same time.
+Application implementation is one of the most important components of a project’s success.
+Here, it is important to choose a technology that will provide the best experience for developers and will stay current during the whole mobile app lifecycle.
+What’s more, the choice of a cross-platform technology like React Native or Xamarin will save the development time and cost defining the time to market of an app.
+For this purpose, top mobile app development companies use cross-platform technologies and code for various operating systems at the same time.

 Change management is carried out at all stages of a mobile application lifecycle.
 Changes can be needed in the requirements, in the code, and in the up-and-running systems.
 It is difficult to manage a project without tracking changes.
 The project managers must be aware of what is happening at each stage and what has already been implemented in the project; otherwise, they risk not completing the project on time.

-To solve this problem, you can use a scalable software configuration management tool that saves all the necessary data in a centralized repository and optimizes the interaction of employees responsible for various tasks.
-This product provides the project team with a variety of tools for publishing requirements, task management, planning, working, discussing changes, version control, and organizing workflow.
+To solve this problem, you can use a proper enterprise project management tool that saves all the necessary data in a centralized repository and optimizes the interaction of employees responsible for various tasks.
+Project management tools provide the project team with everything needed for every stage of mobile app development, including publishing requirements, task management, planning, working, discussing changes, version control, and organizing workflow.

 Enterprise mobile application development is a complex process.
 Without formulated requirements, as a rule, it is practically impossible to properly organize work on a project or even understand whether the customers wanted to get exactly what was implemented.
 In addition, more attention should be paid to enterprise mobility management and device use policy, as data security may be breached not due to the enterprise app itself, but due to malfunctions of the device, its improper use, or loss.